mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

-##### Shunt Active and Reactive Powers
+##### Active and Reactive Power at Shunt Element
-To calculate active and reactive powers associated with shunt element at a specific bus, the function can be used:
+To calculate the active and reactive power associated with shunt element at a specific bus, the function can be used:
 ```@example ComputationPowersCurrentsLosses
 shunt = powerShunt(system, model; label = 3)
 nothing # hide